2008 United States House of Representatives elections in Pennsylvania: District 8

 Democratic incumbent Patrick Murphy, an Iraq War veteran, won against Republican nominee Tom Manion, a businessman and retired Marine, and Independent Tom Lingenfelter.
-CQ Politics forecasts the race as 'Democrat Favored'.

 Murphy narrowly won in 2006, when he unseated one-term Republican Mike Fitzpatrick by 1,518 votes.
 Manion, a retired Marine Colonel and executive at Johnson and Johnson, ran unopposed in the Republican primary in April.
 Significant national attention has been drawn to the race because of the Iraq War connections of both candidates.
-Murphy is a veteran and a strong critic of the war, while Manion, whose son 1stLt Travis Manion was killed in Iraq in April 2007, supports the war.
+Murphy is a veteran and a strong critic of the war, while Manion, whose son, 1st Lt.
+Travis Manion, was killed in Iraq in April 2007, supports the war.
 This district contains Bucks County and a small part of Northern Philadelphia and Montgomery County.
 Once considered a safe Republican district, it has recently been trending more Democratic.
 Registered Democrats narrowly outnumber registered Republicans as of August 2008, due in large part to voter registration drives connected with the Democratic presidential primary in Pennsylvania.